Wattpad: Acquisition by Naver

-In January 2021, Wattpad announced that it would be acquired by Naver Corporation in a $600 million cash-and-stock deal.
-Together with Naver's other platform, WEBTOON, the acquisition of Wattpad has extended the company's global reach to 166 million people worldwide.
-In an interview, Lau states: "It's also been very clear from Naver, and we agree, that we should operate as independently as possible."
-Wattpad will remain headquartered in Canada and under its current leadership.
+In January 2021, Wattpad announced that it would be acquired by South Korean conglomerate Naver Corporation in a $600 million cash-and-stock deal.
+In a press release, Wattpad reported that alongside Naver's webtoon platform Webtoon, the platforms had a "combined global monthly audience of more than 166 million people".
+In an interview, Lau stated: "It's also been very clear from Naver, and we agree, that we should operate as independently as possible."
+Wattpad remained headquartered in Canada and under its current leadership.

 Platform Overview

 According to a June 2009 Wattpad press release, the application had been downloaded over 5 million times.
 In March 2009, an iPhone version was released.
-This was followed by the launch of BlackBerry App World in April 2009, on Android in June 2009, and on Apple in April 2010.
+This was followed by the launch on BlackBerry App World in April 2009, on Android in June 2009, and on Apple in April 2010.
 In December 2015, a Windows version was also released.
-Currently, Wattpad has more than 90 million users who collectively spend 15 billion minutes each month using Wattpad.
-As of 2018, there are more than 400 million fan fiction uploads.

 Sister apps

-In February 2015, Wattpad launched a second standalone app called "After Dark".
+In February 2015, Wattpad launched the standalone app After Dark.
 The app focuses on the romance genre and is intended for adult readers.

-In February 2017, Wattpad launched a chat stories app called Tap, which offers stories in the form of text messages as if reading a private conversation on someone else's phone.
-The app was an early success, with over 240 million taps in the first few weeks after the launch.
-On July 28, 2017, Tap launched "Tap Originals."
-This was a series of original stories produced by writers every week, with some of these series working on an episode-by-episode basis.
+In February 2017, Wattpad launched a chat stories app called Tap, which has stories in the form of text messages as if reading a private conversation on someone else's phone.
+In the first few weeks after the launch, the company reported that 25,000 user-generated stories had been made.
+On July 28, 2017, Tap launched Tap Originals, a series of original stories with chapters released on a weekly basis.

 Paid stories

-On November 13, 2018, Wattpad introduced "Next Beta" to a few select countries for early testing.
-The launch of the Next Beta featured over 50 stories that were to be paid for with Watt Coins, which could be earned by having readers spend coins to unlock participating Next Beta stories.
-This offered writers the chance to earn money through their work and to provide support for readers.
-Wattpad planned a fast-follow launch for Next Beta in Spanish-speaking regions and to expand the program.
-The program was available in Latin America and Spain beginning May 27, 2019, before expanding worldwide on July 11 of the same year.
-On September 17, 2019, the Wattpad Team announced the ending of the Next Beta program after results from the program showed that "Wattpadders are ready for a program that funds writers".
-The program was later rebranded to "Paid Stories".
+In October 2018, Wattpad began Wattpad Next as a beta test.
+Wattpad Next featured stories that were to be paid for with coins, from which writers could earn money.
+The beta test concluded in April 2019, with Wattpad concluding that "Wattpadders are ready for a program that funds writers".
+The program, relaunched as Paid Stories, was initially available in the United States, Great Britain, Canada, Australia, New Zealand, Ireland, Mexico, and the Philippines.
+In May, it was expanded to Latin America and Spain, and in July it became worldwide with stories available in English and Spanish.